Kotlin/KEEP/proposals/stdlib/result.md

 }
 ```

-This solution was tried in experimental version of coroutines and the following problems were identified:
+This solution was tried in the experimental version of Kotlin coroutines and the following problems were identified:

 * All implementations have to implement both methods and there is no easy shortcut to provide a builder with
   a lambda like `Continuation { ... body ... }`.